 projects and individuals working with plant music

 Music of the Plants gives humankind a new way to connect with nature.
-It allows plants and trees to become master musicians and enables this music to be heard in the human realm.
-At least since Christopher Bird and Peter Tompkins’ seminal The Secret Life of Plants (1973), science knew of plant sentience and recognized many plants as individuals.
-Tigrilla seeks to deepen that connection by bringing plant music into public settings and educating the general public about this developing field, encouraging not only a greater connection to nature but also the creation of a more sustainable and tolerant society.
+With the device, plants and trees become master musicians and compose music for the human realm.
+As a result, the veil of plant blindness preventing us from recognizing these magnificent beings is thinning.
+Tigrilla seeks to re-establish our biophilic connections, bringing humans and plants together once again.
+By bringing plant music into public settings and educating the public about this developing field, she encourages a greater connection to nature.
+And as a consequence, the creation of a more sustainable and tolerant society.

-Deep connection with nature and co-creation with the plant world is essential if we are to co-create the next cycle of our happy, healthy and sustainable collective evolution.
+Deep connection with nature and co-creation with the plant world is essential for happy, healthy and sustainable living.

 SOME PAST EVENTS: